NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 * A setting that works for HTML output is `toc_float: true`.
 Add that to your document (same indentation level as `toc: true`) and knit.
 What happened?
 * In the same way, add the option `number_sections: true`.
 What happened?
-* Think it looks weird with sections numbered with 0, *e.g.* 0.1?
+* Do you think it looks weird with sections numbered with 0, *e.g.* 0.1?
 That is because the document does not contain any level-1-header.
 Add a header using only one `#` at the top of the document, just after the `setup` chunk.
 Knit and see what happens!